Azure/karpenter-provider-azure/docs/workshops/kubecon_azure_track.md

 ## Bonus Content (optional)

-Everything beyond this point is optional
+Everything beyond this point is optional.
+Although, if skipping these steps, you will still want to [Cleanup](#cleanup) your resources.

 ### Step: [Scheduling Constraints](https://catalog.workshops.aws/karpenter/en-US/scheduling-constraints#how-does-it-work)